dianahcortez/Kickstarter-Analysis/README.md

 ## Results
 - Outcomes based on launch date:
-Through analysis of charted data, launching theater campaigns in May was the most succesful Month, followed by June and July.
+Through analysis of charted data, launching theater campaigns in May was the most succesful month, followed by June and July.
 It is recomended that client launches future theater campaigns during the late spring and summer months to achieve the most successful goal outcomes.

 - Outcomes based on goals: